DavorPenzar/magic-text/README.md

 Another limitation of the functionality provided by the library is the fact that objects of the [`Pen`](Source/Pen.cs) class are immutable.
 Consequently, once a [`Pen`](Source/Pen.cs) is initialised, its context cannot be updated.
 Each update applied to the corpus of the tokens (context) requires initialising a new [`Pen`](Source/Pen.cs), which in turn executes a relatively expensive process of sorting the context.
 The larger the context, the more expensive the process.
 The problem is somewhat justified by the fact that text corpora are relatively rarely updated compared to the frequency of other, read-only operations conducted on them.
 The complete functionality of the [`Pen`](Source/Pen.cs) class is in fact read-only in terms of the resources used, which is compatible with the intended use.

 On the other hand, the [`Pen`](Source/Pen.cs) class implements the [`System.Runtime.Serialization.ISerializable`](http://docs.microsoft.com/en-gb/dotnet/api/system.runtime.serialization.iserializable) interface and is implemented with the [`System.SerializableAttribute`](http://docs.microsoft.com/en-gb/dotnet/api/system.serializableattribute) attribute.
-In other words, it is serialisable and can be persisted through multiple instances of the application process.
+Also, a default [`JsonConverter<T>`](http://docs.microsoft.com/en-gb/dotnet/api/system.text.json.serialization.jsonconverter-1) to serialise and deserialise the [`Pen`](Source/Pen.cs) class to/from [*JSON*](http://en.wikipedia.org/wiki/JSON) is provided by the library *out of the box*.
+In other words, [`Pen`s](Source/Pen.cs) are serialisable and can be persisted through multiple instances of the application process.
 This may speed up the application startup as expensive [`Pen`](Source/Pen.cs) construction may be avoided.
-However, [*XML*](http://en.wikipedia.org/wiki/XML) and [*JSON*](http://en.wikipedia.org/wiki/JSON) serialisation using the standard serialisers ([`System.Xml.Serialization.XmlSerializer`](http://docs.microsoft.com/en-gb/dotnet/api/system.xml.serialization.xmlserializer) for [*XML*](http://en.wikipedia.org/wiki/XML); [`System.Text.Json.JsonSerializer`](http://docs.microsoft.com/en-gb/dotnet/api/system.text.json.jsonserializer), [`System.Text.Json.Serialization.JsonConverter`](http://docs.microsoft.com/en-gb/dotnet/api/system.text.json.serialization.jsonconverter) and [`System.Text.Json.Serialization.JsonConverter<T>`](http://docs.microsoft.com/en-gb/dotnet/api/system.text.json.serialization.jsonconverter-1) for [*JSON*](http://en.wikipedia.org/wiki/JSON)) is not (yet) supported.
+Both serialisation techniques even automatically handle serialisation of some standard and custom [`StringComparer`s](http://docs.microsoft.com/en-gb/dotnet/api/system.stringcomparer).
+However, [*XML*](http://en.wikipedia.org/wiki/XML) serialisation using the standard serialiser ([`System.Xml.Serialization.XmlSerializer`](http://docs.microsoft.com/en-gb/dotnet/api/system.xml.serialization.xmlserializer)), as well as [*JSON*](http://en.wikipedia.org/wiki/JSON) serialisation using [Json.NET](http://newtonsoft.com/) is not (yet) supported.

+### To Do

+Inline documentation of interfaces, classes and methods is not yet finished.
+This even affects some public parts of the code.
+Hopefully, if anyone uses this code, they will manage themselves through the code.

+On the other hand, the code is probably finished.
+There does not seem to be anything more worth implementing, and everything implemented seems to be perfected (regarding functionalities, code design, [optimisation](http://en.wikipedia.org/wiki/Program_optimization) etc.) as best as the author could.

 ##  References